cathayc/EPaper-Picture-Frame/README.md

    * If you'd like to change the refresh cadence, you can use the argument `--refresh-second`.
 The default is 15 seconds.
 Example call for refreshing images every 10 seconds: `python3 main.py --refresh-second 10`.

 ## Usage
-There are two types of usages:
-1. Slowly display pre-uploaded images
-2. Given a prompt, generate AI images and slowly display them

-### Normal Usage

-The normal usage takes images from `Images/GeneralImages` and slowly displays them.
+The main usage is to download and display pictures from a Dropbox folder.
 Take the following steps:
+1. Obtain your dropbox access key
-1. Run `python3 main.py`.
+2. Run `python3 main.py`.
 If everything's installed properly, this should start playing all the pictures from the `Images/GeneralImages` directory.
-2. If you'd like to change the refresh cadence, you can use the argument `--refresh-second`.
+3. If you'd like to change the refresh cadence, you can use the argument `--refresh-second`.
 The default is 15 seconds.
 Example call for refreshing images every 10 seconds: `python3 main.py --refresh-second 10`.

 ### Prompted AI Images
 0. To generate AI images, you will need to create a leonardo.ai account.
 After doing so, you will obtain your own API key.
 Store this in the config file: